ToolboxPlane/FlightControllerSoftware/README.md

 Under normal use all leds should be either on or blinking.
 By inverting most states one can be sure that all leds are working.

-If only a single led is off for a certain time, there is a some kind of problem (with the small exception of the sbus-override).
+If only a single led is off for a longer time, there is a some kind of problem (with the small exception of the sbus-override).

 | LED-Number | Meaning |